FAIRMetrics/Metrics/README.md

 1)  It is described in YAML using a (http://smart-api.info/)[smartAPI] interface annotation (smartAPI is an extension of openAPI/Swagger, which allows semantic annotation of various metadata elements and interface input/output fields.
 An editor for smartAPI (http://smart-api.info/editor/)[is available].
 2)  HTTP GET on the endpoint of the Metric Test URL returns that smartAPI document in YAML
-3)  HTTP POST of a simple JSON document triggers the execution of the test.
-The document structure is:
+3)  HTTP POST of a simple JSON document {subject => GUID} triggers the execution of the test.  (we are working on JSON Schema for these documents now, but following the example below will get you started)

-     {'subject': 'your.GUID.here'}

-4)  The Test returns a block of JSON-LD with a structure as follows:
+4)  The Test returns a block of JSON-LD containing information about the test, including date/time, comments, and score

+For example

+    curl -X POST -D -L -H "Content-Type: application/json" -H "Accept: application/json" -d '{"subject": "10.5281/zenodo.1147435"}' http://linkeddata.systems/cgi-bin/FAIR_Tests/gen2_unique_identifier

+Might return the following result:

       [
         {